-The nine sites have been explored by manual and automated remote investigation, as well as fieldwork to determine ground truth of archaeological monuments detected or not detected by visual manual interpretation and automated computational interpretation.
-Lower Franconia is rich in cultural heritage with many archaeological monuments still present in the landscape, but the investigation has focused on simple shape detection by burial mounds.
-Equally, burial mounds have an impact on the modern terrain of Lower Franconia as cultural peaks changing the natural curvature of landscape (see distribution in FIGURE 22).
+The nine sites have been explored by survey and remote investigation.
+The remote investigation is carried out by sampling known ground-truth, and new areas to explore by human and computational interpretation of landscape.
+Fieldwork was eplored after first initial sampling of known data, with different perspectives by expert human interpretationers and computational detection of areas of interest.
+The survey was carried out to determine ground truth of archaeological monuments detected or not detected by visual manual interpretation and automated computational interpretation.
+Both true, uncertain, and false positive detection were re-investigated by field survey.
+However, the end result is only best possible estimation by many different actors, and especially completely undetectable monuments by lack of any change in terrain compared to natural terrain, are impossible to determine and verify without archaeological excavation.
+Lower Franconia is rich in cultural heritage with many archaeological monuments still present in the landscape, but the investigation has focused on a "simple" shape detection by burial mounds.
+Burial mounds have an impact on the modern terrain of Lower Franconia as cultural peaks changing the natural curvature of landscape (see distribution in FIGURE 22).
 860 locations are registered as sites containing one or more burial mounds at each location within Lower Franconia.
 The tumuli grounds are recorded as one point or area containing an unknown amount of graves and burial mounds, but define the base of potential information extraction for a complete picture of burial mounds within the LIDAR data.